matt9527-marist/MyObsidianNotes/Machine Learning/010 Support Vector Machines.md

 	Different kinds of kernels we can use:
 	![[Pasted image 20251015102317.png]]
-	We are currently using the linear kernel (really no kernel at all)
+	We are currently using the linear kernel (really no kernel at all) There are many.
+We may come up with different kernels to use.
+Choosing one doesn't come down to any recipe.